Inside the Whaley House, San Diego’s Most Haunted Spot

 Note: Violet suffered from depression, exacerbated by her con artist husband.

-A number of the Whaley family members, including Thomas Jr., who came down with scarlet fever as a baby, died in the house.
+A number of the Whaley family members, including Thomas Jr., who came down with scarlet fever as a baby, also died in the house.
+You can likely see where I’m going with this as far as purported hauntings.

 Although it wasn’t that uncommon to die at home back in the day, the reported crying dead baby sounds today are less common, and of note in terms of what makes this place pretty creepy.

-The place’s significance as a historic house museum makes it an important stop on any Old Town itinerary anyway.
+The place’s significance as a historic house museum makes it an important stop on any Old Town itinerary, but I’m here for the spooky stuff.
+The Whaley House Museum is a good place to start for a primer on what makes this place so intriguing.

 Fun fact: Philbin was there for a second time following an encounter with Whaley’s wife Anna Eloise at the house in the 1960s.